javadnematollahi/python-assignment/27/Readme.md

-There 4 question in this assignment.
+There are 4 question in this assignment.

 In the first one we convert a colored picture of batman to Black-Whtie picture.
 In addition we write "BATMAN" in the bottom of the batman.